Thermography: An Innovative Diagnostic Tool for Breast Cancer and Beyond

 - Sinusitis and Headaches – there is often a relationship between headaches and sinusitis – the thermography scan will show this very clearly.

-- Carpal Tunnel Syndrome – this is an often misdiagnosed condition – the thermography can help to identify the source of the pain which may be from the cervical spine
+- Carpal Tunnel Syndrome – This is an often misdiagnosed condition – thermography can help to identify the source of the pain which may be from the cervical spine

 Other Interesting Points About Thermography

 Joseph Bronzino mentions in his book entitled “Medical Devices and Systems” the following points about Thermography:

 - In 1982, the FDA approved breast thermography as an adjunctive breast cancer screening procedure.

 - Breast thermography has undergone extensive research since the late 1950s.